sudhanshuvlog/GFG-Devops16/Live Session-Summary/week-7(Ansible)/ansible.md

   {% endfor %}
 ```

-- In the above file we used jinja for loop to update the private IP of the instances in the haproxy.cfg file.
+- In the above file we used Jinja syntax to create a loop to update the private IP of the instances in the haproxy.cfg file.

 - Now we need to run the `load-balancer.yml` file to update the haproxy.cfg file.
 ```bash